 Also, always look both ways before crossing, even on a supposed one-way street— bikes and scooters can literally come at you at any direction, even while on the sidewalk.

 Crime (and punishment) in China:

-Unlike the U.S. where you might get mugged at gun-point — or parts of Europe where pick-pocketing tourists has been elevated to an art form — China on the whole is extremely safe.
+Unlike the U.S. where you might get mugged at gun-point — or parts of Europe where pick-pocketing tourists has been elevated to an art form — when it comes to crime in China, on the whole it is extremely safe.
 Crime against foreigners is rare.
 And violent crime — like mugging and rape — against foreigners is exceedingly rare.
 In fact, many women travelers have told me that they feel much safer walking the city streets of China alone at night compared to their own hometowns.